 Module code: PL7596

-In this module you will develop a critical understanding of Europe’s 'actorness' on the global stage.
-We will engage theoretical debates regarding the EU’s external relations, particularly in terms of Ian Manners and the concept of normative power.
-We will examine the role of key institutions in the development of European policies towards strategic partners, notably the European External Action Service (EEAS) and the European Commission.
+In this module you'll develop a critical understanding of Europe’s 'actorness' on the global stage.
+You'll engage with theoretical debates regarding the EU’s external relations, particularly in terms of Ian Manners and the concept of normative power.
+You'll then examine the role of key institutions in the development of European policies towards strategic partners, notably the European External Action Service (EEAS) and the European Commission.

-We will look at EU relations with key global players - including Russia, China, India and the USA - and assess European ties with developing countries in the African, Caribbean, and Pacific (ACP) bloc.
-In particular we will explore trade agendas, aid initiatives, environmental issues and human rights, among a number of other policy areas covered by European actors in their relations with the ‘external’.
+The module also looks at EU relations with key global players - including Russia, China, India and the USA - and assesses European ties with developing countries in the African, Caribbean and Pacific (ACP) bloc.
+In particular you'll explore trade agendas, aid initiatives, environmental issues and human rights, among a number of other policy areas covered by European actors in their relations with the ‘external’.

 - Journal article analysis (20%)